 Recording finished in January and the EP was then mixed by Rory Macdonald of Orchid Studios in Vancouver.
 Using his highly trained ears and some quirky vintage effects, he has carefully helped design the EP’s mysterious and psychedelic soundscape.

-‘Seeking Shade’ will be released on the 25th of September.
+‘Seeking Shade’ was released on the 25th of September 2020.
 Due to the uncertainties surrounding the pandemic they don’t know when they can return to the stage – but they are ready.

 Seeking Shade track list: